“Donat of Devotion” Patron Membership:

 Illustrations May Enlarge Sizes – For the purposes of Illustration, regalia accessories and insignia may appear larger than their actual size proportional to the clothing, for better visibility of detail.
 Actual sizes are strictly and precisely in accordance with the international standard rules as used by all governments and legitimate chivalric Orders.

-Historically, the charitable and humanitarian missions of the Order of the Temple of Solomon were made possible primarily by nobility and merchants donating entire fortunes, including even castles.
+Historically, the humanitarian and geopolitical missions of the Order of the Temple of Solomon were made possible primarily by nobility and merchants donating entire fortunes, including even castles.
 Thus, there is a strong tradition of making substantial non-profit donations to projects supported by the Templar Order.

 Donats of Devotion continue the tradition of an important role in the Templar Order, not only to give their own sponsorship contributions, but also to assist the non-profit fundraising efforts of the Order through their networks of other potential sources of grants and sponsorship.

-In most cases, the Order does not engage in non-profit fundraising for itself, but rather requests donations to be made directly to independent third-party non-profit institutions, for various humanitarian projects which the Order supports.
+In many cases, the Order does not engage in non-profit fundraising for itself, but rather requests donations to be made directly to independent third-party non-profit and inter-governmental institutions, for various humanitarian projects which the Order supports.

-For membership in the Order of the Temple of Solomon, Templar Donats of Devotion do not need an Induction with Commitment of Service (as for Sergeants and Adjutantes), and do not need an Investiture with the Vow of Chivalry (as for Knights and Dames).
-Postulant studies are not required, although Donats have access to any or all of the full collection of educational materials provided by the Order.
-Based upon a meaningful donation of practical impact, as a visible expression of dedication to Templar principles, a Donat of Devotion receives “Installation” into the Order.
+For membership in the Order of the Temple of Solomon, Templar Donats of Devotion do not need an “Induction” pledging the Commitment of Service (as for Sergeants and Adjutantes), and do not need an “Investiture” professing the Vow of Chivalry (as for Knights and Dames).
+Postulant studies are not required, although Donats have full access to the complete collection of educational materials provided by the Order.

 True to the titled phrase “of Devotion”, Donat status is not simply “for sale”, does not have any fixed “price tag”, and cannot be obtained solely by reason of donating a certain amount.
 The essential element, and controlling criteria, is that the Patron sponsorship must represent a meaningful demonstration of spiritual devotion and moral dedication to supporting the humanitarian good works of the Templar Order.